Convergence of Discrete Exterior Calculus for the Hodge-Dirac Operator: Introduction

 \section{Introduction}

 There are two fundamental operators associated with $L^{2}$-de Rham complexes, the Hodge-Laplacian and the Hodge-Dirac operator.
+In this work we are concerned with homogeneous boundary value problems for the latter on bounded domains $\Omega$ of Euclidean space $\mathbb{R}^{n}$.
+Similar boundary value problems occur in models of particle physics like, for instance, the MIT bag model \cite{JOH75,ALR16} for ${n=3}$, and as cell problems in electronic structure models for graphene \cite{CGP09} for $n=2$.
+Refer to the \cite[Section~1]{BHM20} for more references.

-On triangulated domains $\Omega\subset\R^{n}$ of Euclidean space, there are two fundamental ways to discretize de Rham complexes.
+Given a triangulation of the domain $\Omega$, there are two fundamental ways to discretize de Rham complexes.
 The first is a finite-element approach employing discrete differential forms known as finite element exterior calculus (FEEC).
 The second has the flavor of a finite-volume technique and is called discrete exterior calculus (DEC).

 A comprehensive a priori convergence theory for the DEC approximation of Hodge-Laplacians has recently been achieved by J.~Guzmán and P.~Potu in the breakthrough work \cite{GUP25}.
 The present paper harnesses the novel techniques from \cite{GUP25} to establish the convergence of the DEC discretization of the Hodge-Dirac operator associated with the $L^{2}$ de Rham Hilbert complex on a bounded domain of ${n}$-dimensional Euclidean space.
 This work supplements \cite{GUP25}, from where we borrow the bulk of our notation, often without defining it again.
+Note that, however, the analysis presented in this paper is primarily conducted from the perspective of cochains, whereas the one in \cite{GUP25} more heavily relies on Whitney forms, lowest order discrete differential forms.
 We also refer to \cite{GUP25} for background information on FEEC and DEC and a discussion of pertinent literature.
 The reader is advised to study \cite{GUP25} before reading the present paper.